Can face fat be lost?

 This isn’t what a lot of people want to hear.

-The benefit of using diet and exercise to lose face fat is that it will improve the appearance of your entire body.
+The benefit of using diet and exercise is that it will improve the appearance of your entire body.

 It will also make you a healthier person overall.